TestStack/White/README.md

 Download [http://uiautomationverify.codeplex.com/](http://uiautomationverify.codeplex.com/) which is an ESSENTIAL tool when doing UI Automation work.

+I have created a sample app which uses the Screen pattern.
+It is available at https://github.com/TestStack/White/tree/master/src/Sample%20App

 ## Credits
 Thanks to Thoughtworks and specifically [Vivek Singh](https://github.com/petmongrels) for starting this project.
 We have got permission from Vivek to continue this project.